Transport in Kyiv: River transport

-The previously extensive Kyiv River Port riverboat service along the Dnieper River with the Meteor and Raketa hydrofoil ships is no longer available, limiting Kyiv's river transport to cargo and tour boats and private pleasure craft.
+The previously extensive Kyiv River Port riverboat service along the Dnipro River with the Meteor and Raketa hydrofoil ships is no longer available, limiting Kyiv's river transport to cargo and tour boats and private pleasure craft.

 Road

 Kyiv is a crossing point for many of Ukraine's main roads.
 The focal point of the Ukrainian national-road system, Kyiv is linked by road to many of Ukraine's principal cities.
 The M05 (linking Kyiv with Odesa) and the M06 (linking the city with Chop) have been reconstructed.